mesibo/messenger-app-ios/README.md

 ### Clone the Repository (Recommended)
 If you have git installed, this is a recommended approach as you can quickly sync and stay up to date with the latest version.
 This is also a preferred way of downloading the code if you decide to contribute to the project.

-To download, open a terminal and issue following commands:
+To download, open a terminal and issue the following commands:

     $ mkdir Messenger
     $ cd Messenger
     $ git lfs install
     $ git clone https://github.com/mesibo/messenger-app-ios.git

-### Download the code as a zip file
-You can also download the complete iOS Messenger source code as a [zip file](https://github.com/mesibo/messenger-app-ios/archive/master.zip).
-Although simple, the downsize of this approach is that you will have to download the complete source code everytime it is updated on the repository.

 ### Stay Up-to-date
 Whatever approach you take to download the code, it is important to stay up-to-date with the latest changes, new features, fixes etc. Ensure to **Star(*)** the project on GitHub to get notified whenever the source code is updated.